asreview/asreview/docs/source/lab/oracle.rst

 There are four ways to select a dataset:

 - upload your own dataset.
-Read more about the format on :doc:`datasets`.
+Read more about the format on :doc:`../intro/datasets`.
 - import a dataset with an URL
 - select a dataset from an extension (for example our COVID-19 extension)
 - choose one of the built-in test datasets.
-Read more about testing here :doc:`user_testing_algorithms`.
+Read more about testing here :doc:`exploration`.

 .. figure:: ../images/2_select_dataset.png
    :alt: